Private schools warn sector could ‘fall apart’ if hit by double tax blow

 In a policy that has drawn much criticism and is facing ongoing backlash from the sector, from January, the government will remove independent schools’ VAT exemption and business rates relief in a move Labour says will fund 6,500 new teachers for state schools.

-There has also been speculation that the government was considering introducing national insurance on employer pension contributions as a way of raising additional revenue, with the Institute for Fiscal Studies (IFS) calculating that this could raise around £17 billion per year if taxed at the same 13.8 per cent rate.
+There has also been speculation that the government was considering introducing national insurance on employer pension contributions as a way of raising additional revenue, with the Institute for Fiscal Studies (IFS) calculating that this could raise around £17bn per year if taxed at the same 13.8 per cent rate.

 Mr Mackenzie warned: “Independent schools are already under immense financial pressures.
 TPS contributions went up 5 points in April to over 28 per cent of salaries.
 Now we're having to put VAT on our fees, and deal with a 400 per cent increase in business rates for many this April, together with around 20 per cent inflation since 2021.
 Between them, in cash terms, that adds up to a 50 per cent increase in costs over four years.